WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

-Q - OMG, Are you going to track my furry content?

-A - No, I have no need to look at your expenditures.

----

 Q - Um, I'm a cocky big-time dev and I need to look at your code thingies to ensure they don't have viruses.

 A - Sure, Go over [here](https://shorturl.at/zHEbJ) to look at what is used in the process!

----

-Q - Can I see the NextDNS settings used?

-A - Yes, make an issue and mention your email and I will send you a viewing invitation if you're that paranoid.

 ---